jamessteeleii/project_DS_volume/README.md

-# A test of higher and lower fractional volumes of resistance training upon arm and thigh muscle area: A multi-site, multi-study series of randomised controlled trials
+# A test of higher and lower fractional volumes of resistance training upon arm and thigh muscle area: A multi-site randomised trial

 ## Abstract
   TO COMPLETE